 Two to three hours north-east of Bangkok there’s an over 2,000 squared Km jungle made into a protected area and national park: Khao Yai.
 I must say I didn’t expect much from it when I went, and I was really wrong.
 It surprised me.
 You can spot a lot of wildlife in a relatively easy way there, including, if you are lucky, wild elephants and gibbons.

-I was lucky, and in two safaris I saw one wild elephant (the only one I have seen in the whole South-East Asia) and a lot of gibbons families (Also the only Gibbons I have ever seen).
-I have also seen some lizards, some deer, big black squirrels, a blue scorpion and lots of macaques of course.
-Finally, in the park, there’s a lot of beautiful waterfalls to discover, including a famous one where a scene of Leonardo Di Caprio’s starring movie The Beach has been shot.
+I was lucky, and on two safaris I saw one wild elephant (the only one I have seen in the whole Southeast Asia) and a lot of gibbon families (Also the only Gibbons I have ever seen).
+I have also seen some lizards, some deer, big black squirrels, a blue scorpion, and lots of macaques of course.
+Finally, in the park, there are a lot of beautiful waterfalls to discover, including a famous one where a scene from Leonardo Di Caprio’s starring movie The Beach has been shot.

 There are several resorts close to the entrance of the park.
 Alternatively, some people stay at Pak Chong, which has a nice night market, to use it as a base for organising safaris.
 Around the area there are also some other attractions like temples, hot springs and the like, if you have extra time, but no big fuzz about it.
 Khao Yai NP is really what you want to see and do here.